-- 14.14 All chairpersons of meetings of the council and committees of the council are authorised under this code to expel any person including any member, from a council or committee meeting, for the purposes of section 10(2)(b) of the Act. - 14.15 Clause 14.14, does not limit the ability of the council or a committee of the council to resolve to expel a person, including a member, from a council or committee meeting, under section 10(2)(a) of the Act. - 14.16 A member may, as provided by section 10(2)(a) or (b) of the Act, be expelled from a meeting of the council for having failed to comply with a requirement under clause 14.12.
+- 14.14 All chairpersons of meetings of the council and committees of the council are authorised under this code to expel any person other than a member, from a council or committee meeting, for the purposes of section 10(2)(b) of the Act.
+Members may only be expelled by resolution of the council or the committee of the council. - 14.15 Clause 14.14, does not limit the ability of the council or a committee of the council to resolve to expel a person, including a member, from a council or committee meeting, under section 10(2)(a) of the Act. - 14.16 A member may, as provided by section 10(2)(a) or (b) of the Act, be expelled from a meeting of the council for having failed to comply with a requirement under clause 14.12.
 The expulsion of a member from the meeting for that reason does not prevent any other action from being taken against the member for the act of disorder concerned.